xixiaofinland/advent_of_code_2020/README.md

-# TO-DO
+# Learnings
-- retrospectively check what crates like itertools can facilitate.
+It records what I learned in building the solutions

 # D1
 ## ok() to turn Reuslt to Option in filter_map()